Thewbi/gameboy_modding/README.md

 * Others: A, B, Start, Select

 The Pins 4, 6, 7 and 8 are connected to both groups at the same time within the controller!
-One or more pins can be assertedd at the same time.
+One or more pins can be asserted at the same time.
 Every button that is pressed asserts it's line.
 The lines are asserted active LOW!
-(TODO: this is my guess, I need to clarify).
-Means when a button is pressed, the line goes to GND.
+Meaning when a button is pressed, the line goes to GND.

 The Pins 4, 6, 7 and 8 are "in" pins seen from the perspective of the Gameboy's CPU.
-The game will read on those pins.
+The game will read from those pins.
-This means that the Game has to tell the controller which group to activate so that the controller can present the button state for the activated group.
+This means that the game has to tell the controller which group to activate so that the controller can present the button state for the activated group and so that the game can then read that part of the controller's state.
+After the game has read the first half of the buttons, it will switch over and activate the second group.
+The controller will then provide the state of the other half of the buttons on the pins 4, 6, 7 and 8.
+The game will then read the second half.
 This is how four pins are reused to accomodate eight buttons.

 The Pins 5 and 9 are "out" pins seen from the perspective of the Gameboy's CPU.
-The game will write to those pins.
+The game will write to those pins in order to select the group.

 When the Game running on the Gameboy CPU wants to read the "D-Pad" group, it will pull PIN 5 (Select "D-Pad") LOW!
 When the Game running on the Gameboy CPU wants to read the "Others" group, A, B, Start, Select buttons, it will pull Pin 9 (Purple, White) LOW!